-The Company tests property, plant and equipment annually for impairment, or more frequently if there are indications that assets might be impaired.
-The recoverable amount of the CGU is determined from value in use calculations based on approved 5 year forecasts.
-The key assumptions for the value in use calculations are those regarding the discount rates, revenue growth rates, operating margins and capital expenditure.
-The discount rate used is in line with that used by Tata Chemicals Limited, the ultimate parent company, based on the weighted average cost of capital for forecast purposes.
-The rate used to discount the forecast cash flows is 7% (2020: 7.75%).
-Revenue growth was projected taking into account the average growth levels experienced over the past five years and the estimated sales volume and price growth for the next five years.
-Residual growth was set at 2.00%.
-Operating margins are based on past performance and management's expectations for the future.
+The Group tests property, plant and equipment annually for impairment, or more frequently if there are indications that assets might be impaired.
+For impairment testing purposes, the CGU comprises the whole of the Natrium Holdings Limited group due to the close inter-dependencies between the group's operations.
+The recoverable amount of the CGU was initially determined from VIU calculations.
+The key assumptions for the VIU calculations were those regarding the discount rates, EBITDA and capital expenditure.
+The discount rate used was based on the weighted average cost of capital for forecast purposes and is a post-tax discount rate.
+The rate used to discount the forecast cash flows was 7.0% (2023: 7.5%).
+This equates to a pre-tax discount rate of 8.2%.
+EBITDA was projected taking into account actual recent performance and estimated growth for the next five years.
+Residual growth was set at 2.0%.
 Annual capital expenditure is based on experience of management and planned sustenance capital expenditure.
-Sensitivity analysis on the key assumptions has been performed and the Company does not expect a reasonably possible change in the key assumptions to have a material impact on the impairment review.